biosails/pheniqs/docs/tokenization.md

 ![read anatomy](/pheniqs/assets/img/diagram2.png)

 The four segments are then provided in the order: **R1**, **I1**, **I2**, **R2**.
-Together those for segments constitute a single read and all have the same identifier, whether in FASTQ format or SAM.
+Together those for segments constitute a single read and all share the same identifier, whether in FASTQ format or SAM.
+Whgen using SAM format, the segment index may be indicated in one of two ways: when the read has no more than 2 segments the **0x40** and **0x80** bits of the SAM flag mark the *first segment in the template* and the *last segment in the template*.
+When more than 2 segments are present the **FI** auxiliary tag provides the *index of segment in the template* and the **TC** auxiliary tag provides the *total number of segments in the template*.
+Encoding of the segment index in the FASTQ format is not standardized but in reads produced by the Illumina platform will often be present in the comment section, which appears on the same line as the identifier folowing a whitespace character.

 ## Read Classification

-The combination of the barcodes contained in the **I1** and **I2** index segments identifies the library.
+The combination of the barcodes contained in the **I1** and **I2** index segments identifies the pooled library in the standard illumina protocol.
 With standard dual indexing, up to 96 distinct sample libraries can be pooled and run together in a single sequencing lane.

 To identify which biological sequences belong to which library, the sequences belonging each one need to be separated from each other.
 This process of deconvolving libraries is called demultiplexing and is done by classifying each of the sequences using the barcode indexes: